kejjjjj/nigerian-nopebot/README.md

 CHANNEL_ID = # where the discord threads get created\
 GUILD_ID = # the server, that has the bot\
 OPENAI_API_KEY= # self explanatory\
-COMMAND_ACTIVATION_CHANNELS= # comma separated list of channels where the discord bot will respond \
+COMMAND_ACTIVATION_CHANNELS= # comma separated list of channels where the discord bot will respond\
-DISCORD_ADMINS= # comma separated list of users who can use the bot's admin commands
+DISCORD_ADMINS= # comma separated list of users who can use the bot's admin commands\
+WEBHOOK_SELF= # this client's name for the webhook\ WEBHOOK_TARGET= # target's name for the webhook